SmithWillSuffice/ohanga-pai/content/questions/4_inflation_myths.md

 ### A few pithy examples

-In quantitative sceicnes it can be useful, for limtied purposes, to consider extremes, the extreme cases tell you what the asymptotics will be, so reveal tail ends of dynamcis.
+In quantitative sciences it can be useful, for limited purposes, to consider extremes, the extreme cases tell you what the asymptotics will be, so reveal tail ends of dynamics.
-You cannto use asymptotics for shorter run or highly constrianed dynamics.
+You cannot use asymptotics for shorter run or highly constrained dynamics.
 But the inflation story is one where the asymptotics are good at revealing a few things about the relation between currency issue and prices.

 Consider fruit prices and house prices.